alukosdev/ccsp/guidance/cis-controls.md

 #### Implementation Groups

+Implementation Groups (IGs) are the recommended guidance to prioritize implementation of the CIS Controls.
+In an effort to assist enterprises of every size, IGs are divided into three groups.
+They are based on the risk profile and resources an enterprise has available to them to implement the CIS Controls.

 ==- IG1

 An IG1 enterprise is small to medium-sized with limited IT and cybersecurity expertise to dedicate towards protecting IT assets and personnel.